 Day 15 :Fly back to Pokhara to Kathmandu

-Day 16 :Departure from Kathmandu
+Day 16 :Fly back to Kathmandu

 Day 1 :Arrival in KathmanduOur airport representative will greet you at the Tribhuvan International Airport then drop to the Hotel by a private tourist vehicle.
 Then we can check equipments for trekking also you could explore around Thamel your own.
 At evening we will provide dinner at Nepali resturent with culture dance program.
 Overnight in Kathmandu.